cytoscape/cytoscape.js/documentation/md/intro.md

  * Includes graph theory algorithms, from BFS to PageRank
  * Animatable graph elements and viewport
  * Fully extendable (and extensions can be autoscaffolded for you)
+ * Well maintained, with only a sliver of active bug time (i.e. minimised time to bugfix)